 Even with Federal Motor Carrier Safety Administration (FMSCA) regulations in place, large truck accidents still happen every day.
 So, what causes truck accidents?
 There are many variables that can cause a truck collision to occur, from tired truck drivers to improper cargo loading.

 Understanding the causes of truck accidents can help drivers stay aware of the potential dangers of these large vehicles.
-After an accident, knowing the causes can also help a personal injury attorney build a case for you against the liable party.
+After an accident, knowing the causes can also help a truck accident attorney build a case for you against the liable party.
 By identifying who and what caused your accident, they can fight for the compensation you deserve.

 For a free legal consultation, call 516-451-7900